Harm Reduction

 Hi.
 My name is Rachel Harper.

 I’m from Wasagamack First Nation.
 I’m originally from St Theresa Point First Nation.
-I have one daughter who is 23 years old.
-I’ll be a “to be grandmother” to my first grandchild in this summer 2020.
+I have one daughter who is 26 years old.

 I’ve been with Four Arrows Regional Heath Authority Inc since in August 2017.
 I started off working in Kidney Screening project as Heath Care Aide.
 For a year, we traveled to Garden Hill First Nation every 2 weeks each month to do the Community Kidney Screening.